Q: Do you board cats and other small animals?

 Q: Does my pet need to be vaccinated?

 A: Yes.
-For the safety and well-being of ALL pets in our care (including our own babies) as well as our staff, all canines will need to be vaccinated for rabies, distemper/parvo, and bordetella; cats will need to be vaccinated for rabies and FVRCP.
+For the safety and well-being of ALL pets in our care (including our own babies) as well as our staff, all dogs will need to be vaccinated for rabies, distemper/parvo, and bordetella; cats will need to be vaccinated for rabies and FVRCP.
 We apologize for any inconvenience this may cause, but health and safety must be a top priority!

 Q: Can I fill out forms ahead of time?